datakund/UnOfficial-APIs/docs/source/linkedin.rst

 LinkedIn - Job Profile Details
 ##############################

-This LinkedIn API, will scrape job details when given "LinkedIn job Post URL"
+This LinkedIn API, will scrape job details when given "LinkedIn job Post URL" in the input

 .. tabs::